-APPENDIX 2 Revenue Budget Strategy
+Appendix 2 - Revenue Budget Strategy

-The Neighbourhood Directorate has a gross budget of c£187.9m and a net budget of c£92.8m, with 1,763 budgeted FTE's.
+The Neighbourhood Directorate has a gross budget of c£227.9m and a net budget of c£91.5m, with 2,018 budgeted FTE's.
 This is net of the £6.683m savings that were approved as part of the 2021/22 budget process.

-The remit of this scrutiny committee oversees a gross budget of £138.2m, the breakdown of which is provided in the table below.
 This now includes operational housing which is the cost of managing and maintaining the housing stock following the bringing in house of Northwards with effect from July 2021.
 The operational housing gross budget is £22m, which is funded entirely through the ringfenced Housing Revenue Account, so is a net nil cost to the Council's general fund budget.